frephs/IS24-AM21/documentation_wip/network_protocol.md

 ### Normal game turns flow
 Until `Game.nextTurn()` detects that a player has a winning score, the messages between the server and the clients are exchanged as follows.

-As before, other than the `ConfirmMessage`, we have a series of messages whose recipients are all the clients in the game.
+We have a series of messages whose recipients are all the clients in the game.
 They are used to update the views of the clients and to notify them of the status of the player turn.

 ```mermaid
 sequenceDiagram